uyhn/proxy-links/README.md

-here are uyhn's proxy links! (only a few were made by me) if a proxy is blocked let me know somehow https://google.com https://rammerhead-gen.glitch.me/ https://incognito-production-1e7c.up.railway.app
+here are uyhn's proxy links! (only a few were made by me) if a proxy doesnt work let me know bored#0406 https://google.com https://rammerhead-gen.glitch.me/ https://incognito-production-1e7c.up.railway.app